The Secrets of the Immortal Nicholas Flamel: Audiobooks

 The six titles have all been recorded as unabridged audiobooks.
 The Alchemyst was narrated by Denis O'Hare.
 The Magician was narrated by Erik Singer.
 The Sorceress, The Necromancer, The Warlock and The Enchantress were narrated by Paul Boehmer.

 Film adaptation

-Film rights were initially sold in 2006 to New Line Cinema and Mark Burnett Productions with Mark Burnett being named as the producer and Eric Bress as the script writer.
-The film was listed as in pre-production and reported at IMDb.
-Mention of the deal can still be found in the BBC archives.
-The rights reverted to Michael Scott and on 19 November 2009 it was announced in Variety that Lorenzo di Bonaventura had bought the film rights to the series.
-Michael Scott and Barry Krost were to be executive producers.
+Film rights were initially sold in 2006 to New Line Cinema.
+New Line was absorbed by Warner and the rights reverted to Michael Scott, and in 2009 Lorenzo di Bonaventura bought the film rights to the series.